 Leica customers were a crucial element in testing and developing the latest M9 and M8 firmware update.
 The intersection of Leica customers and product development is an interwoven fabric within Leica’s culture.
-In one interview with Stefan Daniels, Product Management at Leica Camera AG, he shared, “it says something crucial about Leica Camera itself — namely that it’s all about people — the dedicated people inside the company, and our demanding, critical, persistent, extremely loyal, and utterly wonderful customers.”
+In one interview with Stefan Daniel, Product Management at Leica Camera AG, he shared, “it says something crucial about Leica Camera itself — namely that it’s all about people — the dedicated people inside the company, and our demanding, critical, persistent, extremely loyal, and utterly wonderful customers.”
 The recent software release for the Leica M9 and Leica M8 is another example of Leica customers being an integral, and a very natural element in product development.
 In this instance, Leica Camera AG reached out to Leica forum members for the first time for their insight and critique.
 Here’s a behind-the-scenes conversation between Leica Camera’s Jean-Jacques Viau, Leica Internet Manager, and Andreas Jürgensen, head of the Leica Forum.

 Jean-Jacques Viau: Jesko von Oeynhausen, product manager of the Leica M-System, had the idea to let the members of the Leica Forum test the new M9 firmware (and later the M8).
 Leica uses our customers to develop our products and will continue to do so.
 It’s quite a natural relationship.
 This made sense to us.
 Forum members enjoyed this exercise, yes?